Stanley steamer motorcycle – the lococycle

 Canberra Bushfires – five years on

-Posted by jerry on January 18th, 2008 — Posted in Journal
+Posted by Jerry on January 18th, 2008 — Posted in Journal

 On 18 January each year since the 2003 bushfires that devastated Canberra, we photograph our garden as a measure of our garden’s recovery since the bushfires took it back to scorched earth.
 It is a time to reflect on our own lives and on what is important to us since confronting the fires head-on and realising that all that we had could have been snatched away in an afternoon.
 We were fortunate and escaped with minor damage to the house and no injuries.
 Our house was only three houses back from the main fire front as it crossed into Holder and Duffy.
 And even five years on the house next door still bears damage from that day.